 A career in sports journalism requires the candidate to hold at least a Bachelor’s degree.
 The four-year degree course with major in English gives an easy ticket and guidance about the field of sports journalism.
 The candidates holding a degree in sports journalism can find job opportunities in electronic, print or broadcast sports journalism.

 Once you are a graduate, the next step is searching the desired entry-level job in sports journalism.
 Nowadays, job search is not limited to checking employment newspapers and friends’ references.
 Online job search has emerged as an effective and efficient manner to get your desired job in any field.
 Hunting for your first job is a different experience and requires more focus on preparing a presentable resume.

 In the process of your job search, it is advisable to keep in knowledge all the available job options.
 If you are not getting a quick response in a regular or full-time job, you can consider freelancing option.
 Freelancing allows the candidate to get an experience of the job and work in a convenient manner.

 With the availability of several sports media outlets, sports writers in the Internet age have a plethora of job opportunities apart from newspapers and magazines.
 Still working for the traditional outlets, sports journalists are also employed by team websites, sports news sites and other employers to write for their blogs, streamline video, television and radio coverage.
 It is a career option where with experience a sports writer can reach the top of the field.
 Salary packages are also attractive and are mainly based on the media outlet size.

-Sports journalism is a field of work that not only pays well, but also takes you to a dynamic world of sports activities and events.
-With right preparation, knowledge and job search approach, you can successfully put your passion for sports to work in the direction of your career goal.
+Sports journalism is a field of work that not only pays well but also takes you to a dynamic world of sports activities and events.
+With the right preparation, knowledge and job search approach, you can successfully put your passion for sports to work in the direction of your career goal.

 About the Author: